AckeeCZ/apythia/README.md

 Since `HttpApythia` is an abstract class, you can implement it to connect Apythia to the mocking solution of your production HTTP client (for example, Ktor’s `MockEngine` or your own client).
-This allows you to use all of Apythia’s platform-independent DSL, arrangement, and assertion features, while plugging in your own HTTP client for request execution.
+This allows you to use all of Apythia’s platform-independent DSL, mocking, and assertion features, while plugging in your own HTTP client for request execution.

 ## Setup